Joyless Journey: D-backs' 23rd straight road loss sets mark - WHIZ News

 The dejected D-backs trudged off the field and quietly made their way back to the visiting clubhouse following the final out, breaking a tie with the 1963 Mets and ’43 Philadelphia Athletics for road futility.

-Held to just a lone single by pitcher Zac Gallen through six innings, Arizona fell behind 6-0.
+Held to just a single through six innings — and that lone hit came off the bat of pitcher Zac Gallen — Arizona fell behind 6-0.
 The Diamondbacks went feebly, helpless to stop this runaway train of despair that began nearly two months ago.

 “Obviously, the mood is unhappy,” Gallen said.
 “Guys are definitely not satisfied with the way they’re playing.
 I don’t know anybody in their right mind who would be.”